davecthomas/fusion/README.md

 # Multi-Modal Fusion Embedding System

+A flexible, multi-modal embedding system that can:

+- **Embed** text, numeric, and categorical data into a single fusion vector.
+- **Compute** similarity or distance between fused vectors.
+- **Easily** integrate with real databases or pure JSON data for advanced search and analysis.

 ## Introduction

 Many modern applications require **embedding** diverse data (text, numeric, categorical, etc.) into a **single vector**—often referred to as a **fusion vector**.
 This unified representation enables advanced similarity searches, recommendations, and analytics over heterogeneous data sources.